 The Hobart Doll Show is on again!
 Held annually in August, it’s the largest doll-making competition in Australia.
 This year’s event will be held at the Hellenic House in Federal Street, North Hobart on August 27 and 28.
 The show is the highlight of the calendar for the 50+ Tasmanian regional members of the Hobart Doll Club.

-Hobart Doll Show: All the Fun of the Fair
+Hobart Doll Show: Fun of the Fair

 The theme for this year’s Hobart Doll Show is All the Fun of the Fair.
 But it’s not only locals who join in the fun.
 The show attracts visitors from interstate, who time their week-long Tasmanian holiday to incorporate the competition.